ikding/pycon_2017/README.md

 * Coverage guided fuzzer
 * Fast
 * Simple to use
-* Smarter to test all the possibilites of your code, faster than brute force
+* Smarter to test all the possibilities of your code, faster than brute force

 #### Stress testing